noomaden/Beyond.Images/README.md

 # BeyondImages
-Investigation of releation between Art and Theology
+Investigation of relation between Art and Theology